rockstargowtham/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: 'Hello, I am Venkata Satya Gowtham Kotha'
     subtitle: >-
-      I am currently pursuing my Master’s in Computer Science at North Carolina State University, USA.
+      I am  pursuing my Master’s in Computer Science at North Carolina State University, USA.
 With a passion for technology and innovation, I am dedicated to exploring the latest advancements in software development, cloud computing, and data science.
 Throughout my journey, I have gained hands-on experience in various programming languages and frameworks,